bugzmanov/nes_ebook/src/chapter_5.md

  <div style="text-align:center"><img src="./images/ch5/image_3_ines_header.png" width="60%"/></div>

-Control Byte 1 and Control Byte 2 (Byte 06 and 07 in header) contain some additional info about the file data, but it's packed in bits.
+Control Byte 1 and Control Byte 2 (Byte 06 and 07 in the header) contain some additional info about the file data, but it's packed in bits.

 |   |   |
 |---|---|